Joalor64GH/EvadareWebPort/README.md

-# EvadareWebPort
+# Evadare: Unofficial Web Port (0.5.0)
-The final update for Evadare!
-OH MY GOD!
-(Mod by Rem)
+The final update for Evadare on web! <br>
+I have no words, this is and was absolutely amazing!

+*Mod by Rem and others*